vikashask/MEAN-Interview-Question/React/react js Notes.md

 ### jsx
     This funny tag syntax is neither a string nor HTML.
-    It is called JSX, and it is a syntax extension to JavaScript
+    It is called JSX, and it is a syntax extension to JavaScript Embedding Expressions in JSX
+    JSX is an Expression Too
+    Specifying Attributes with JSX
+    Specifying Children with JSX
+    JSX Prevents Injection Attacks
+    JSX Represents Objects

 ### life cycle
     Four phases of a React component